A Guide, A Syllabus, A Conversation, A Process

 Reducing our dependence on police intervention can be a gradual process.
 We call the police in many different situations – everything from noise disturbances to domestic violence to burglaries to assaults.
 For some of these – like noise complaints and some interpersonal conflicts – we likely already have the resources we need to respond in a different way.
 For others – like burglaries, serious domestic violence, or other kinds of violence – we need to engage in a longer process of developing alternatives.
 Start where you can, and we’ll all work together to get where we need to go.

-And finally, read this call to action from Taj James and reflect on what you would need to do to transition into a new way of keeping yourself and your community safe: “White friends and family, I think we are better off without the police.
+And finally, read the following call to action from Taj James and reflect on what you would need to do to transition into a new way of keeping yourself and your community safe: “White friends and family, I think we are better off without the police.
 I think we might be safer, happier, healthier if there were no police.
 In addition to fewer Black people being killed by those police our life would be much better.
 I am starting to think we are better off without them.
 That we don't need them.
 That if we shut them all down today and transferred all the resources they control to communities to set up systems of community safety and accountability we would all be much happier.
 My gut is that when white people are able to say ‘Having no police is better than what we have now’ that will reflect the willingness and courage needed to make a fundamental transition from an old system to a new one.”

 * * *